 - Extra large water tank: At 54 ounces, you can brew plenty of cups of coffee and espresso without always having to fill up the tank every single time you need your morning fix.

 - Is it easy to clean?
-It has a removal water tank and other features which makes it easier to clean every time you finish using it.
+It has a removal water tank, drip tray, and other features which makes it easier to clean every time you finish using it.

 - Is it easy to use?
 With an extra large water tank and a one touch brewing system, it’s one of the easiest espresso machines you can use.
 Just add water, an espresso or coffee Nespresso capsule of your choice and at the touch of a button, this machine will brew your cup in no time.
 That’s it.

 - How many cups can it brew at the same time?
-This can brew only one cup at a time.
+This cheap espresso machine can brew only one cup at a time.

 - Fast heat-up: It takes 15 seconds for the water to warm up.
 This means less waiting time for your perfect cup to brew, especially on those days you’re already late for work!

 - Milk frother not built in: Want that richer tasting espresso?
-While the Nespresso Vertuo doesn’t come built with a milk frother, Nespresso does bundle their machines with an Aeroccino milk frother that you can use to create that perfect latte finish.
+While the Nespresso Vertuo doesn’t come built with an automatic milk frother, Nespresso does bundle their machines with an Aeroccino milk frother that you can use to create that perfect latte finish.